zubeydesisman/programming-univbasics-nds-hashes-of-hashes-lab-seattle-web-102819/README.md

 ```

-Since Ruby doesn't care about whitespace, we'd advise you to write an HoH with
+Since Ruby doesn't care about whitespace, we'd advise you to write a HoH with
 lots of indentation.

-Take a moment to reflect, can you "see" the tree's nodes.
+Take a moment to reflect.
+Can you "see" the tree's nodes?
 Each entity ("Eddie
 Fisher", "Debbie Reynolds" and "Carrie Fisher") are the same _thing_ (a person)
-with another "generation" of `Hash` data accessible via uniform _keys_.
+with another "generation" of `Hash` data accessible via standard _keys_.
 This
 means that we can "tunnel" through the infinite regress of HoHs to get data.

 We've kept the regress very shallow here (2 generations), but you can imagine a